 In addition, we have a large and easily accessible database of more than 10,000 publications, going back to the 1970s, at eta-publications.lbl.gov.

-The Building Technology & Urban Systems Division advances energy efficiency in the built environment—one of the world's most critical energy and environmental challenges.
+The Building Technology & Urban Systems (BTUS) Division advances energy efficiency in the built environment—one of the world's most critical energy and environmental challenges.

 The Building Energy Data Exchange Specification is a dictionary of terms and definitions commonly used in tools and activities that help stakeholders make energy investment decisions, track building performance, and implement energy efficient policies and programs.

 This website documents prior, recent, and current LBNL work in Energy Management and Information Systems (EMIS).
 EMIS are the broad and rapidly evolving family of tools that monitor, analyze, and control building energy use and system performance.
 These technologies include benchmarking and utility bill tracking software, energy information systems (EIS), building automation systems, fault detection and diagnostic tools, and automated system optimization software.

 The Department of Energy-led Center of Expertise for Energy Efficiency in Data Centers demonstrates national leadership in decreasing the energy use of data centers.
 Through the supply of technical support, tools, best practices, analyses, and the introduction of technologies, CoE assists federal agencies and other organizations implement data center energy efficiency projects.

 The Demand Response Research Center plans and conducts multi-disciplinary research to advance demand response within Smart Grid infrastructures in California, the nation, and abroad.